ghc-proposals/ghc-proposals/proposals/0000-fine-grained-unused-warnings.rst

 - A binding will produce a warning if

-  - the relevant warning flag (e.g. ``-Wunused-local-binds``) is enabled, and one of the following is true:

   - it is directly unused, or

-  - it is indirectly unused *and* all of the bindings it *is* used in produce a warning about being unused, due to matching the criteria laid out in these bullet points (and ``-Windirectly-unused-binds`` is on)
+  - it is indirectly unused and ``-Windirectly-unused-binds`` is enabled

-    - This means that e.g. if a top-level bind is used only in an unused local bind, both ``-Wunused-top-binds`` *and* ``-Wunused-local-binds`` must be enabled.

-- The warnings for indirectly unused bindings will reference all bindings they are used in that throw a warning.
+- The warnings for indirectly unused bindings will reference all bindings they are used in.
 For example, if ``-Wunused-top-binds`` and ``-Wunused-local-binds`` are enabled,

   ::